South Sacramento Wrongful Death Lawyer

-In California, уоu hаvе two уеаrѕ frоm thе dаtе of your loved one’s death tо file a lаwѕuit against the negligent party.
-The statute of limitations is even shorter if your loved one was hit and killed by a state or local vehicles such as a bus, dumpster truck, or another public vehicle.
-In these situations, notice needs to be sent to the state or local entity in less than one year from the date of death.
+In California, уоu hаvе two уеаrѕ frоm thе dаtе of your loved one's death tо file a lаwѕuit against the negligent party.
+The statute of limitations is even shorter if your loved one was hit and killed by a state or local vehicle such as a bus, dumpster truck, or another public vehicle.
+In these situations, notice must be sent to the state or local entity in less than one year from the date of death.

-Losing someone you love is devastating, and the pain is made that much worse when the loss is unexpected, and you discover the cause was another party’s irresponsible actions.
-That is why you should hold the negligent party responsible by hiring a South Sacramento wrongful death attorney.Wrongful Death Attorneys in South Sacramento, CA
+Losing someone you love is devastating, and the pain is made much worse when the loss is unexpected and you discover the cause was another party's irresponsible actions.
+You should hold the negligent party responsible by hiring a South Sacramento wrongful death attorney.Wrongful Death Attorneys in South Sacramento, CA

 If you have lost a loved one to wrongful death in the South Sacramento area, call our injury lawyers at (916) 921-6400 or (800) 404-5400 for compassionate, free, and friendly legal advice on how we can help your family through this difficult time.